essential-contributions/essential-integration/docs/getting-started/src/index.md

 In this guide, you'll learn how to create your first `essential` application.
 We’ll start with a simple **counter application** that increments a counter — the `essential` equivalent of a "Hello World" app.
 While trivial, it introduces key concepts that will help you build more complex applications.

+Once you feel comfortable with the basics, you can move on to building something more useful; a **token application** with token minting, burning and transfer functionality.
+This application will introduce more advanced concepts and demonstrate the power of `essential`.

 `Essential` is a **declarative system** that allows for expressing powerful applications in an elegant and intuitive way.

 ### What You'll Learn